grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Right." said the other of the two and spat on her deck.
 "We just gotta do a quick check if ya want to come any closer to the fuckin' island.
 Otherwise, ya gotta go back the way ya came."

-"Well, we got no fucking fuel left, so get your check over with."
+"Well, we got no fuel left, so get your check over with."

 They climbed down the hatch.
 They spent the next 20 minutes crawling through the _Prospect_ with Shakes and Hemi.
 When they got back to the control room, they were a little less gruff.
 "Eh, fuck.
 Sorry, but being fucking careful in these waters is how we stay in fucking business.
-Y'all seem harmless enough, though weird fucking coming in hauling another sub under ya.
+Y'all seem harmless enough, though it's weird fucking coming in hauling another sub under ya.
 Get on the ship-to-ship and contact the docking control office.
 They'll give you a docking assignment, and turn the sonar beacon on for ya."

 "Alrighty.
 Thanks."
 Said Percy.